Undistraction/blain/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/Undistraction/blain.svg)](https://greenkeeper.io/)
 [![Node Security](https://nodesecurity.io/orgs/undistraction/projects/4245a5fc-a1e3-42a0-b4d6-2a5d5df1a3c3/badge)](https://nodesecurity.io/orgs/undistraction/projects/4245a5fc-a1e3-42a0-b4d6-2a5d5df1a3c3)

-When testing APIs or functions generally you often need to test how they behave when unsupported values are passed in.
+When testing APIs or functions in general you often need to test how they behave when unsupported values are passed in.
 It can often be tempting to pick a value you know doesn't work and just test that:

 ```javascript
 const f = s => {